bernhardAxonIvy/doc/source/designer-guide/how-to/rule-engine.rst

 you simply tell the rule engine to execute and it does find out itself which rules apply and which rules to fire.

-To run the rule engine you have to use the Public API of the rule engine to build and execute rules on data objects.
-In a script step you can use ``ivy.rules`` and in a Java class use :public-api:`Rules </ch/ivyteam/ivy/rule/engine/api/Rules.html>`.
+To run the rule engine you have to use the :public-api:`Public API of the rule engine </ch/ivyteam/ivy/rule/engine/api/package-summary.html>` to build and execute rules on data objects.
+In a script step you can use ``ivy.rules`` and in a Java class use :public-api:`Rules
-First you will need to create a :public-api:`RuleExecutor </ch/ivyteam/ivy/rule/engine/api/IRuleExecutor.html>` with all rules.
+</ch/ivyteam/ivy/rule/engine/api/Rules.html>`.
+First you will need to create a
+:public-api:`RuleExecutor </ch/ivyteam/ivy/rule/engine/api/IRuleExecutor.html>`
+with all rules.

 .. code-block:: java